AtomicBlom/AtomicBlom.github.io/input/posts/logging-to-a-remote-server-in-dynamics-online.md

-Title:Logging to a remote server in Dynamics online
+Title: Logging to a remote server in Dynamics online
 Tags: ['DynamicsCRM', 'Logging', 'Plugin']
 Lead: Logging in Dynamics shouldbe easy right?
 ---